The Expert Guide to Buying Amazon Lightning Deals

 If you're planning on shopping for multiple items and don't want to place more than one Amazon order, it's a good idea to shop around before the Lightning Deal goes live.
 Be sure you're watching the products you're interested in, and then add other items to your cart ahead of time.
 That way, when a Lightning Deal you want goes live, you can quickly add it to your cart and immediately check out.

 That being said, if you're a Prime member, you can set up what's known as your Amazon Day for deliveries.
-This perk allows members to choose up to two preferred days a week to receive items.
-As a result, you'll get everything you order in fewer packages on those one or two days, rather than having a flood of packages arrive every other day.
+This perk allows members to choose up to two preferred days each week to receive items.
+As a result, you'll get everything you order in fewer packages on that day or two, rather than having a flood of packages arrive every other day.
 If you shop Amazon often — and if you're a Prime member, there's a good chance you do — then this could be a good way to avoid having to shop around beforehand, and just take advantage of Lightning Deals as they occur.

 Beware of Unclear Discounts

-For example, you can go to practically any product page on Amazon and see a list price that's already marked out, along with the actual, discounted price you'll pay regularly.
+For example, you can go to product pages all over Amazon and see a list price that's already marked out, along with the actual, discounted price you'll pay regularly.
 A hardback book might have a $20 list price, but if you decide to purchase from Amazon, you could pay $12 at any given time because that's the regular price on the site.

 If you see an upcoming Lightning Deal that says the book will be 50% off, you might think that means you'll be able to snag a brand-new hardback book for $6.
-Unfortunately, that's not typically the case.
-When you see these discounts on upcoming Lightning Deals, they're usually referring to the list price, not the regular cost.
+Unfortunately, that's often not the case.
+When you see these discounts on upcoming Lightning Deals, there's a good chance they're referring to the list price, not the regular cost.
 In the book example, that means you'd be paying $10 for the item.
 And while that's a great price for a hardback book, it can result in disappointment if you were expecting to pay less.

 While this pricing can be frustrating, it's not necessarily a deal-breaker.
 Just because an item doesn't drop as low as you expected it to doesn't mean it's not a good deal.
 When planning ahead, be sure to take these elements into consideration so that you won't experience sticker shock when a deal goes live.